Compagnie Générale Transatlantique: Maritime disasters

 The history of Compagnie Générale Transatlantique was marked by several major maritime disasters.
-In 1873, the liner SS Ville du Havre, which had just entered service after a major overhaul, twice collided with other ships.
+In 1873, the liner SS Ville du Havre, which had just entered service after a major refit, twice collided with other ships.
 On June 6, it collided with and sank a sailboat in the Hudson River, but escaped without serious damage.
 On November 22, it collided with the iron clipper Loch Earn and sank in about ten minutes with the loss of 226 lives; only 61 passengers and 26 crew members survived.
 On March 6, 1897, SS Ville de Saint-Nazaire experienced a major hull leak and had to be abandoned.
 Out of 83 people aboard, only 18 survived.
 The deadliest event was the sinking of SS La Bourgogne in 1898, following a collision with a sailing ship.
 568 people perished.
 Only 13% of the passengers survived while 48% of the crew did; this contrast in casualties resulted in a scandal that weakened the position of Eugène Péreire within the company.